Applications for the Mobile Alarm.

 Lone workers and to meet OH&S requirements

 Many workers are required to work alone outside or in remote locations.
-Some perform danderous tasks outside of normal business hours.
+Some perform dangerous tasks outside of normal business hours.
 The Mobile Alarm can be used to ensure the safety of lone workers.
 It also can help employers meet the requirements of OH&S regulations by ensuring workers have a quick, easy way to get help in an emergency by having the pendant call and text management or security staff when they need to.

 Children who are unaccompanied or unsupervised whilst travelling are another application.
 Often children need to travel interstate or long distances by plane.
-A child can wear the pendant and a parent can track their exact location during their travel thereby ensuring they get from point A to point B without getting lost.
+A child can wear the pendant and a parent can track their location during their travel thereby ensuring they get from point A to point B without getting lost.

 Bushwalkers and recreational staff

-The Mobile Alarm uses either the Telstra 3G or Optus Mobile Network and so has Australia’s widest coverage.
+The Mobile Alarm uses either the Telstra 3G or 4G Mobile Network and so has Australia’s widest coverage.
 It can be used by bushwalkers, tour guides and people in many remote locations in case of emergency.
 The emergency contacts will know the location to send help to via the help text message that displays it on Google Maps.
 To read all the Mobile Alarm Features in detail click here.